ismetanin/Maily/README.md

 ### Localization

-To localize action sheet "Cancel" button you may just change `cancelButtonTitle` property in `Maily.shared`.
+To localize action sheet "Cancel" button you can just change `cancelButtonTitle` property in `Maily.shared`.

 ### Customization

 Almost every class, property, and method are `open` so you can just subclass or build Facade over them.

-To add new third party client you may just add it to the `Maily.shared.clients`, or contribute to this library.
+To add new third party client you may can add it to the `Maily.shared.clients`, or contribute to this library.

 ## Requirements